AUfluids/EARSCM/README.md

 # EARSCM
-Explicit algebraic Reynolds stress correction model (EARSCM) enhanced for the prediction of secondary flows based on RANS k-omega SST turbulence model.
+Explicit algebraic Reynolds stress correction model (EARSCM) enhanced for the prediction of secondary flows based on RANS $k-\omega$ SST turbulence model.
 Developed by Fluid Physics & Turbulence research group at Aarhus University.

 EARSCM - Implementation of the EARSCM RANS model